-TAN Excel Function is an inbuilt function categorized as Math/Trig function which returns the Tangent of an angle.
-Formula for TAN always returns a numeric value.
+TAN Excel Function is an inbuilt function categorized as Math/Trig function, which returns the Tangent of an angle.
+The formula for TAN always returns a numeric value.

 In trigonometry, a Tangent of an angle is equivalent to the ratio of the perpendicular to the base of a right-angled triangle.

 TAN Formula in Excel